ivodolenc/rolli/README.md

 - Type: `string`
 - Default: `undefined`

-Sets a custom TypeScript configuration.
+Sets a custom TypeScript configuration for the entire bundle.

+By default, it uses the main _tsconfig.json_ file from the project's root.

 ```js
 // rolli.config.js